The 25 Most Influential Sneakers of All Time

 Both are timeless classics which didn’t only define a generation, but it continues to inspire the New Balance subculture to this day.

 18. Nike Lava Dome

 A lot of people won’t even know what the hell these are.

 Well, these are the grandaddy of hiking sneakers.
 When the Lava Dome hit the scene in 1981, right at the start of the 80s fitness wave, light hiking was born.

-While the ACG line didn’t hit stores from another 8 years, the Lava Dome set the stage for the outdoor market, and adds another string to the bow of Nike’s notorious innovative feats.
+While the ACG line didn’t hit stores from another eight years, the Lava Dome set the stage for the outdoor market and adds another string to the bow of Nike’s notorious innovative feats.

 Without the Lava Dome, sneakers like the iconic Mowabb probably wouldn’t have been possible, or even thought up.
 And that’s a world we don’t ever want to imagine.

 Speaking of outdoor sneakers, the Nike Air Huarache was one of the biggest influencers to the ACG range.
 But its influencing didn’t stop there, it also found it’s way into the Air Jordan range.

 A water-skiing bootie and Mayan sandals inspired Tinker Hatfield’s design, and the result changed not only how sneakers looked, but how they fit.
 And damn, are these comfy.

 Like the Air Jordan 4 from two years prior, it incorporated plastic caging — a scarce thing for sneakers of the 90s — and was the first sneaker to include the neoprene bootie, which hugs your foot like a warm, cozy blanket.